 Dan Marquardt: Yeah.

-Dan Marquardt: It’s exactly six, the sixth of the 12, but it was, it was fun growing up in a large family, never a dull moment.
-And all my siblings were biological, had a wide age gap between oldest to youngest, I believe is 24 years.
+Dan Marquardt: That’s it exactly.
+I’m sixth of the 12.
+But it was fun growing up in a large family—never a dull moment.
+And all my siblings were biological.
+We had a wide age gap between oldest to youngest, I believe it’s 24 years.

 Dan Marquardt: Yes.